 At the advent of the 21st century, The Writing Seminars was once again poised for change.
 An anonymous gift permitted the department to fund 20 graduate teaching assistantships for their one-year course of MA study.
 These, in turn, would teach introductory writing courses to undergraduates.
 The first results were instant: high demand for the positions, dramatically increased undergraduate majors, a vital embrace of minority and international students, and a newly energized departmental participation in all areas of the Johns Hopkins University life.

 Other, more specific results soon appeared.
 The same gift also funded an endowed professorship in honor of founding professor Elliott Coleman.
 Poet, novelist, critic, and editor Dave Smith joined The Writing Seminars in 2002 as the Elliott Coleman Professor of Poetry.
 With his arrival, the one-year MA degree program metamorphosed into a two-year Master of Fine Arts degree.
 McGarry and Smith together in 2006 revised and, in 2007, implemented a new undergraduate curriculum designed to emphasize a coherent, progressive relationship in Writing Seminars courses.
-While all faculty teach undergraduates, more than ever their instruction is in the capable hands of Greg Williamson, Wayne Biddle, and Glenn Blake.

 In truth, however, neither size nor awards, descriptive as they are of the character of The Writing Seminars, manifests the essence of what we are about.
 We seek students who want intensely to compete with and for the art of writing at the highest standards.
 We seek those who need and respect the collegial company of their peers.
 We seek those who, having examined this website to determine if we might offer what they want to learn, find our vision and our intentions and even our skills right for them.
 We want to teach students what it can mean to write and to be a writer—not always the same thing.
 The Writing Seminars faculty does not imagine what we do is right for everyone, but we think our tradition is worthy and we look for the next students who want, as William Faulkner said, to lodge their names on the wall of time.
 Firmly.
 If we look right for you, please contact us for the names and email addresses of selected students already here.
 We urge you to ask them about us.
 To be sure you want what we offer.